Data and Privacy on Ares Games

 It’s up to each individual Ares game to determine their privacy policies.
 Ideally this will be conveyed to players in the terms of service acknowledgement or a policy file on the wiki.
 This article provides some general information about privacy on Ares games.

-Ares has no built-in commands to support admins spying on players.
-That means there’s no SUSPECT flag or DARK power for spying, and no admin commands to view private scenes, mail, or private messages.
 Just as with any online service, though, any data transmitted to the server and/or stored in the database is ultimately accessible to the game owner and anyone they choose to share it with.
-Owners/coders may install custom loggers or custom commands, or crack open the database manually.
+Owners/coders may install custom loggers, create custom commands, or crack open the database manually.
 Sensitive information is best kept off-game.

 What Data Is Stored